Xceptance/neodymium-example/README.md

 # Introduction
-Regression Testing For an Automated Portal for Auutomation Engineering Department
+Regression Testing For an Automated Portal for the Automation Engineering Department